pawel-dubiel/magento-transferwise/README.md

-Pay on Delivery is a simple payment module for Magento 1.9.x which displays instructions in the checkout.
+Transferwise is a payment module for Magento for transferwise

+Currently displays only instructions in the checkout